 Remember to keep your format engaging and relevant to potential clients and do some practice before the actual seminar.
 If you are going through a slide deck, go through the presentation on your own to make sure that you are telling a compelling story.

 Not sure how to promote the event?
 Sites like Eventbrite are a great way to promote these digital seminars.
-You can also promote the event on your Google My Business profile through a temporary post.
+You can also promote the event on your Google Business Profile through a temporary post.

 Use video calls

 A one-on-one meeting is an excellent opportunity to build rapport and a connection with your prospects.
 However, it’s often hard to do this through traditional communication methods like email.
 While it’s not a perfect substitute for an in-person meeting, there is one digital tool that helps you get close to a 1-on-1 meeting: video calls.